dhao1/dhao1.github.io/_tabs/about.md

 I’m many things: a learner, a builder, a listener, a question-asker.
 This site is part personal archive, part creative outlet, and part open door.

-I believe in:
-- Learning in public
-- Saying what we mean
-- Finding beauty in clarity
-- Building spaces that invite thought, not just attention

 ---

 ## 🤝 Let's Connect